Sturm-Liouville operators with measure-valued coefficients: Introduction

 Furthermore, there is of course another reason why Sturm--Liouville equations with measure-valued coefficients are of interest, namely, the unification of the continuous with the discrete case.
 While such a unification already was one of the main motivations in Atkinson \cite{at} and Mingarelli \cite{ming}, it has recently attracted enormous attention via the introduction of the calculus on time scales \cite{bope}.
-In fact, given a time scale $\mathbb{T}\subseteq\R$, the so-called associated Hilger (or delta) derivative is just the Radon--Nikodym derivative with respect to the measure $d\varrho$, where $\varrho(x) = \inf \{ y\in \mathbb{T} | y > x\}$.
+In fact, given a time scale $\mathbb{T}\subseteq\R$, the so-called associated Hilger (or delta) derivative is nothing but the Radon--Nikod\'{y}m derivative with respect to the measure $\varrho$, which corresponds to the distribution function $R(x) = \inf \{ y\in \mathbb{T} \,|\, y > x\}$.
 We refer to \cite{ekte} for further details and to a follow-up publication \cite{etslts}, where we will provide further details on this connection.

+Finally, our approach also includes a number of generalizations for Sturm--Liouville problems which have been attracting significant interest in the past.
+In particular, our approach covers boundary conditions depending polynomially on the eigenparameter as well as internal discontinuities (also known as transmission conditions) as introduced by Hald \cite{hal} in his study of the inverse problem for the torsional modes of the earth (cf.\ \cite{sjt}).

+As one of our central results we will develop singular Weyl--Titchmarsh--Kodaira theory for these operators extending the recent work of Kostenko, Sakhnovich, and Teschl \cite{kst} (see also Kodaira \cite{kod}, Kac \cite{kac}, and Gesztesy and Zinchenko \cite{gz}).
+In particular, we will cover singular settings where the Weyl--Titchmarsh--Kodaira function is no longer a Herglotz--Nevanlinna function (or a generalized Nevanlinna function).
+Again this general approach is motivated by applications to the dispersionless Camassa--Holm equation, where the associated spectral measure can exhibit arbitrary growth.